FOR IMMEDIATE RELEASE

 Louisville, Kentucky –

-Now in its fifth year of holding dances, the program was developed in dialogue with a staff psychiatrist at Fort Knox.
+Now in its sixth year of holding dances, the program was developed in dialogue with a staff psychiatrist at Fort Knox.
 Dances are modified to ensure that those with PTSD, BI and other physical and mental challenges can participate fully and benefit.
 Modifications are made to the venue for safety and comfort.
 For example, the venue features special low lighting, for the comfort of those with brain injuries.

 “For veterans sometimes the isolation can be very difficult.
 What Dancing Well: The Soldier Project does, in a very beautiful way, is gets people to form partnerships in the dance,” says a local VA recovery professional.